 In 1989, Ben and John purchased property at 1341 North Baldwin Avenue in Marion to build a chapel to serve North Marion.
 Since that time, Needham-Storey has operated the North Chapel to serve Marion and outlying communities, as well as the Storey Chapel in Gas City to serve the needs of the twin cities area and southern Grant County.

 Benjamin R. Needham retired from the firm in 1997 and his interest was purchased by the firm through an Employee Stock Ownership Plan (ESOP).
 The firm’s name was changed to Needham-Storey-Wampner Funeral Service in 2000.

 Mr. Perry Wyckoff opened a funeral home in Swayzee in 1918 on Washington Street next door to the current post office and later in the same location as the post office.
-Mr. Morris Rybolt purchased the business in 1945 and changed the name to Rybolt Funeral Home.
-In 1953, the business moved to it's current address, 400 North Washington Street in a building designed specifically for funeral service.
+Mr. Morris Rybolt purchased business in 1945 and changed the name to Rybolt Funeral Home.
+In 1953, the business moved to its current address, 314 North Washington Street, in a building designed specifically for funeral service.

 Mr. Philip Rybolt owned the business from 1979 until his retirement in 2000, at which time he and his wife, Martha, sold the funeral home to Needham-Storey-Wampner Funeral Service.
 The funeral home is now known as Rybolt Chapel in honor of the Rybolt family’s dedication to the Oak Hill community.

 NEEDHAM - STOREY - WAMPNER FUNERAL SERVICE